-Each year, Issa Diop catches between 600 and 700 metric tonnes of fish, primarily sardines.
-The income of the fisherman from the Mauritanian capital city of Nouakchott supports two-dozen family members.
-Diop has now worked at sea for 50 years.
-What has changed over time?
-There are many more fishermen operating, the 63-year-old says, including large trawlers, “and there are not as many fish as before.”
+Every year Issa Diop catches 600 to 700 tonnes of fish, mainly sardines.
+Two dozen family members live on the income of the fisherman from the Mauritanian capital Nouakchott.
+He has been going to sea for 50 years.
+And what has changed over time? ”Many more fishermen are on the move“, says the 63-year-old, ”including big trawlers, and there are not as many fish as there used to be“.

-The EU has currently concluded fishing agreements with 13 African and Asian countries.
-These regulate which fish EU vessels are permitted to catch in which quantities in the relevant territorial waters.
-Mauritania receives the most money of all 13 countries by some distance: EUR 59 million a year.
-Four million of this is due to be directed towards expanding Mauritanian fisheries.Learn more
+The EU has concluded fisheries agreements with 13 African and Asian countries.
+They regulate what fish EU vessels can catch in their territorial waters and in what quantities.
+Mauritania receives by far the most money of all 13 states: 61.6 million euros per year.
+Four million of this is to go to the expansion of Mauritanian fisheries.Learn more

-In the past year, the EU has concluded a new fishing agreement with Mauritania.
-It is intended to uphold the principles of sustainability and allows vessels from EU countries to catch up to 281,500 tonnes of fish and shrimp from Mauritanian waters per year.
-As part of this agreement, Mauritania receives EUR 59.1 million from the EU per year.
-Altogether, the country has made more than EUR 1 billion with its licence sales over the last 25 years.
+The EU has a fisheries agreement with Mauritania for 2016.
+It is designed to meet the principles of sustainability and allows ships from EU countries to take up to 287,050 tonnes of fish and seafood from Mauritanian waters each year.
+Under the current agreement, which runs until 15 November 2021, Mauritania receives EUR 61.6 million per year from the EU.
+In total, the country has received more than EUR 1 billion from licence sales over the last 25 years.

-However, unless compliance with the agreements is checked, they are not worth much.
-Mauritania has been committed to fisheries surveillance within its 200-mile zone since 1990 with the aid of KfW.
-The programme, financed by KfW Development Bank on behalf of the Federal Ministry for Economic Cooperation and Development (BMZ), is now running in its fifth phase.
-Within its scope, the bank will provide a further EUR 18 million until 2021, including for a quay for the coast guard at Nouadhibou, the country’s most important port city.
+But compliance with both fisheries agreements and coastal and deep-sea fishing licences requires monitoring and control.
+With the help of KfW, Mauritania has been involved in monitoring its 200-mile zone since 1990.
+The programme, which KfW Development Bank is financing on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), is now in its fifth phase.
+The bank will provide a further EUR 25.1 million until 2021, including the construction of a quay for the safe anchoring of Mauritanian coast guard patrol boats in Nouadhibou, the country's most important port city.

 Read more under the image gallery.